david96182/ninjemail/README.md

 This will create an Outlook account with the provided information and print the email and password of the created account.

 Here's an example that demonstrates how to use Ninjemail to create a Yahoo account without providing any user information.
-Ninjemail will generate all the necessary data for you, including name, birthdate, etc. This example utilizes smspool as the SMS service and chrome as the web browser:
+Ninjemail will generate all the necessary data for you, including name, birthdate, etc. This example utilizes smspool as the SMS service, chrome as the web browser and an authenticated proxy:

 ```python
 from ninjemail import Ninjemail